hitechcoding/strict-form-mapper-bundle/README.md

 # Strict form mapper bundle

-This bundle adds useful options to your forms, eliminates magic accessors (get* and set*), turns exceptions into validation errors...
+This bundle adds useful options to your forms, eliminates magic accessors (get* and set*), turns TypeError exceptions into validation errors...

 ## Install